-If you are a CBS student, you can find help from the CBS Communication Skills Centre.
-They provide free workshops, courses, consultations (bookings required) and more to help CBS students with academic writing, referencing, communication and study skills.
+If you are a CBS student, you can find help from the Academic Communication Development team.
+They provide free workshops and resources to help with academic writing, referencing, communication and study skills.

 You can find more help and advice below.

 Copyright protects an author's work from unauthorised copying.
 All Curtin staff and students must comply with copyright legislation.

 EndNote is referencing software which enables you to create your own database of references and display them in a preferred referencing style.
 To learn more about EndNote and download the software, go to the Library's EndNote LibGuide.

 To help you get started the Library has put together a step by step guide to using EndNote with AGLC: